imt-mobisyst/mb6-space/docs/index.md

 Curent version: **Ubuntu-22.install04 LTS** / **ROS2 iron**

-### Ubuntu-22.04 LTS

-First the OS on your machine:

-- On a _Raspberry Pi_ you can follows the guides: [Ubuntu22.04 on A Pi3 computer](./docs/configure-pi3.md)
+## Install

+You can rely on install section in the navigation bar to get specific instruction depending on the targeted machine.

-- On a _x86_ machine get help from the communty: [official website](https://ubuntu.com/) - [french community](https://www.ubuntu-fr.org/)
+On a _x86_ machine you also can get help from the communty: [official website](https://ubuntu.com/) - [french community](https://www.ubuntu-fr.org/)
-- To configure a standard PC station: [Ubuntu22.04 on a PC Station](./docs/configure-station.md)

 ### ROS2 dev. environment-22.04 LTS